 Exclusion criteria

-- Metal implants in the pelvic area which could influence the 3D modelling or
+- Metal implants which could influence the 3D modelling or tracking accuracy

 - Patients with a pacemaker or defibrillator